-A radionuclide is considered a principal radionuclide if it contributes either (1) greater than 1 percent of the 10 CFR Part 50, Appendix I, design objective dose, or (2) greater than 1 percent o the activity of all radionuclides in the type of effluent being considered.
+A radionuclide is considered a principal radionuclide if it contributes either (1) greater than 1 percent of the 10 CFR Part 50, Appendix I, design objective dose, or (2) greater than 1 percent of the activity of all radionuclides in the type of effluent being considered.
 This implementation of "primary radionuclides" ensures both (1) radionuclides that are present in relatively large amounts but that contribute very little to dose, and (2) radionuclides that are present in very small amounts but that have a relatively high contribution to dose, are appropriately included in the annual effluent report.

 At CGS, improvements over the years have resulted in a significant decrease in radioactive gaseous emissions.
 As a result, C-14 has become a "principal radionuclide" for the gaseous effluent pathway at CGS.
 The quantity of gaseous C-14 released to the environment is estimated using a C-14 source term scaling factor based on EPRI Technical Report 1021106 and power generation.
-The EPRI report estimates the production of C-14 at approximately 5 Ci/GW{th} - yr for a plant like CGS.
+The EPRI report estimates the production of C-14 at 5.1 Ci/GW{th} - yr for a plant like CGS.
 This would result in a potential release of 18.1 Ci/yr based on the rated power for CGS.
 The EPRI report also describes the chemical form of the C-14 released as being 95% Carbon Dioxide, which could be incorporated into growing plants during photosynthesis.
 The remainder is assumed to be methane (CH4).

-Table 3b contains estimates of C-14 radioactivity released in 2020.
-Assuming that all C-14 that is generated is released in the gaseous effluent, then the total C-14 emission shown in Table 3b is 1.69E+01 Ci.
-Of this total C-14 emission, 1.60E+01 Ci is in the form of CO_2 and can be immediately incorporated into vegetation through photosynthesis.
+Table 3b contains estimates of C-14 radioactivity released in 2022.
+Assuming that all C-14 generated is released as gaseous effluent and 95% of the C-14 is carbon dioxide, then the total C-14 as CO_2 emitted (shown in Table 3b) is 16.8 Ci.
 Estimates of public dose resulting from the C-14 effluent are included in the doses reported in Section 6 of this report.